AndersDeath/diary2/000-current.md

 # 21 August - Monday - Yerevan - 326 day of immigration

 Ksusha felt really bad.
 She got poisoned like me and she vomited for all night.
 I was really scared by her condition.
 Surely I slept bad but it's ok.
 I tried to help her between getting nap.
+I aslo went to pharmacy this morning.